CronCats/docs/content/docs/croncat-dao.md

 * **Founder** - Core contributors that provide vision, implementation & leadership
 * **Agent** - The operator executing the tasks & runtime dictated by the DAO
 * **Application** - Entities that need scheduled transactions
-* **Commander** - Developer, Influencer -- Individuals that contribute to initiatives defined by the DAO, receive retainer stipend based on performance
+* **Commander** - Individuals that contribute to initiatives defined by the DAO, receive retainer stipend based on performance (Example: Growth Hacker)

 Becoming part of the Croncat DAO is much different than token based DAOs.
 It requires real interaction and participation in community development, governance, research & network growth.
 To maintain a seat on Croncat DAO, you believe in the vision, aspire to further the mission statement, and generally provide your personal perspective to create positive outcomes for the Croncat community as a whole.
 Maintaining a seat on the DAO requires interactions like voting at minimum 5 times per year.